KevinDaSilvaS/Dumont/README.md

 - Add web server to provide statistics and prometheus metrics
 - Add support to other remaining actions(DELETE, CREATE TABLE, ALTER TABLE, DROP TABLE, etc)
-- Add fetch from remote feature as it will be unlikely the db will be at the same level than dumont
+- ~~Add fetch from remote feature as it will be unlikely the db will be at the same level than dumont~~ [ :white_check_mark: ] Done :rocket:
 - Make Dockerfile and compose file work
 - Add logs instead of Println
 - Add more producers